Golf

 The Open Championship (British Open)

 The Open Championship is the oldest-running major, dating back to 1860, and the R&A runs it outside of the US and Mexico.
-This tournament is played on a links course, which provides a tough test, and the winner picks up the Claret Jug.
+This tournament is played on a links course, which provides a stern test, and the weather is a huge factor when the wind picks up.

 PGA Championship